-Exposure to toxic substances can damage the DNA of living cells [7] and if not repaired, these DNA lesions can initiate a series of biological effects (consequences) at the celluar, organ, whole organism and finally at the community and population levels [8].
+Exposure to toxic substances can damage the DNA of living cells [4].
+If not repaired, these DNA lesions can initiate a series of biological consequences at the celluar, organ, whole organism and finally at the community and population levels [5].

 A growing interest in genotoxicity caused by genotoxic agents has led to the development of several techniques to detect directly the DNA damage and identify such agents.
-These include measurement of micronuclei and other nuclear lesions frequencies, the presence of DNA adducts, chromosomal aberrations and DNA strand break [9].
+These include measurement of micronuclei and other nuclear lesions frequencies, the presence of DNA adducts, chromosomal aberrations and DNA strand break (NTP).

 The micronucleus (MN) test is a part of the many of tests that new products must go through before they are introduced into the market.
-It is a mutagenic test system for the detection of chemicals which induce formation of small membrane bound DNA fragment [10].
+It is a mutagenic test system for the detection of chemicals which induce formation of small membrane bound DNA fragment [3 and 6].
 In Nigeria today, people handle detergents carelessly because they are ignorant of the consequences of exposure to this chemical substance.
 There is no doubt that detergent poses a health risk, but the extent of risk is not well known in Nigeria.
-Indeed, the toxicity of detergents to humans and the environment has received limited attention in Nigeria, as in many countries in Africa.
+Indeed, the toxicity of detergents to humans and the environment has received limited attention in Nigeria.